 DANIEL GREEN, Tuba - Daniel Green received undergraduate and graduate degrees from the Hartt School of Music in music education and wind conducting.
 Mr. Green teaches music in the West Hartford Public Schools while also maintaining a busy performance schedule, performing tuba with the Classic Brass and the Hartford Pops Band.
 An avid performer of renaissance wind instruments, Mr. Green also performs on recorder and renaissance trombone with Alta: a renaissance wind trio, and has performed and recorded with New York’s Grande Bande, ARTEK, Yale Schola Cantorum, Amherst Early Music Festival, Spiritus Collective, Bach Sinfonia and Boston Baroque.
 Recently Dan had the opportunity to play sackbut and recorder on Broadway in productions of Shakespeare’s Richard III and Twelfth Night.

-The Thread City Brass Quintet has enjoyed the company of many fine musicians who were part of the quintet or performed with the quintet over the years, among them: Founding members Gus Mazzocca and Dave Yutzey, Joanne Edwards, Bill Cournoyer, Craig Knox, Don Siler, and Joanna Hersey.
+The Thread City Brass Quintet has enjoyed the company of many fine musicians who were part of the quintet or performed with the quintet over the years, among them: Founding members Gus Mazzocca and Dave Yutzey, Joanne Edwards, Bill Cournoyer, Craig Knox, Don Siler, Peter Lillpopp, and Joanna Hersey.